ronnyml/snowplow-wiki/setup-guide/2a-setup-a-tracker/javascript-tracker/Integrating-javascript-tags-with-Google-Tag-Manager.md

 <a name="1.1" />
 ### 1.1 Create a Google Tag Manager account

 Creating a Google Tag Manager account is very simple.
-Log on to [[http://www.google.com/tagmanager/]] and select the **sign up now** button.
+Log on to [[http://www.google.com/tagmanager/]] and select the **SIGN IN** button.
 Once you have signed up, elect to create a **New Account**.
-Give the account a name and a timezone.
-Then within it, create a **Container**.
+Give the account a name.
+Then within it, create a **Container** and select your platform.

 [[/setup-guide/images/gtm/1-create-account.png]]